If you are trying to decide whether to rent or to purchase a residence, there are a number of factors to consider.

 2. Home ownership may provide income tax savings that lower the “real cost” of ownership.

-As a general rule, interest payments on a mortgage and property taxes on the residence are fully deductible from taxable income, if a person itemizes their deductions on their income tax return.
-However, the savings on income taxes are probably less than most home owners think.
+As a general rule, interest payments on a mortgage and property taxes on the residence are fully deductible from taxable income, if a family itemizes their deductions on their income tax return.
+However, even if a family does itemize, the savings on income taxes are probably less than most homeowners think.

 The family’s taxable income will be reduced by only $3,000 as a result of deducting the mortgage interest and the property taxes on their residence.
-This $3,000 is the difference between the standard deduction of $12,000 that they would get by taking the standard deduction and the $15,000 of their total itemized deductions.
-Therefore, $2,000 of the $5,000 spent for mortgage interest and property tax on their residence has no income tax benefit.
+This $3,000 is the difference between the standard deduction of $24,000 that they would get by taking the standard deduction and the $27,000 of their total itemized deductions.
+Therefore, $9,000 of the $12,000 spent for mortgage interest and property tax on their residence has no income tax reduction benefit.

 3. The average annual cost of ownership of a residence may be less expensive than the annual cost of renting a residence with essentially the same features.

-If the mortgage on the house has a fixed interest rate, the mortgage payments won’t increase, whereas rent payments do increase.
-Furthermore, if interest rates on mortgages decline, it may be possible to refinance the existing mortgage, thereby reducing future mortgage payments.
+If the mortgage on the house has a fixed interest rate, the mortgage payments will not increase, whereas rent payments do increase.
+Furthermore, if interest rates on mortgages decline, it may be possible to refinance the existing mortgage at a lower interest rate, thereby reducing future mortgage payments.

 However, as previously indicated, there are also other expenses (property taxes, insurance, maintenance, and repairs) that are incurred as a result of owning a residence, and these expenses can increase over a period of years.
 Thus, in many cases, after taking into consideration these other expenses, the average annual cost of owning a residence may be higher, not lower, than the average annual cost of renting a residence.